pip-webui/pip-webui-test/doc/UsersGuide.md

 bower install pip-webui-test
 ```

-Of install it using npm:
+or install it using npm:
 ```bash
 npm install pip-webui-test
 ```